taranye96/FakeQuakes_tutorial/README.md

 <br>  - __mentawai.fault__ is a moderately-discretized fault model for the Mentawai region
 <br>  - __mentawai.mod__ is the velocity model for the Mentawai region

 The demo folder is an example FakeQuakes project folder with output rupture models and waveforms that I generated.
-You can just use this project folder to follow along with the jupyter notebook, or create your own.
+You can just use this project folder to follow along with the __FQ_walkthrough__ jupyter notebook, or create your own.

 Have fun creating some earthquakes!